 The three main databases that can be used to find citation counts and measures are:

 - Google Scholar

 These databases are available through the RMIT University Library website.
-They are all linked on the Research Impact subject guide, on the Citation Impact page.
+They are all linked on the Research Metrics subject guide, on the Citation Impact page.

 You might like to open this page now in a new tab in your browser.
 You will be using these databases in the activities that follow.

 Come back to this page, to continue working through this module.

 Go to Google Scholar and search for one of your own papers or perhaps a colleague’s or supervisor’s.